Home > Facade > Role Of Fenestration in Fire Safety

 Role Of Fenestration in Fire Safety

-At the same time, we need to understand that forming by-law by the government alone cannot fulfill the objective of fire safety.
-These norms should be practiced strictly by the builders, architects and construction consultants while designing and constructing the buildings.
-We need to understand that there are many components/ articles in the building which are combustible in nature and spread fire rapidly like synthetic furniture/ furnishings, wood, etc. Fire safety statistics gathered in the past suggest that the bylaws were not strictly practiced while planning and constructing the buildings along with usage of material which is highly combustible and spread the fire rapidly.
+At the same time, we need to understand that forming by-laws by the government alone cannot fulfil the objective of fire safety.
+These norms should be practised strictly by the builders, architects and construction consultants while designing and constructing the buildings.
+We need to understand that there are many components/ articles in the building which are combustible in nature and spread fire rapidly like synthetic furniture/ furnishings, wood, etc. Fire safety statistics gathered in the past suggest that the bylaws were not strictly practised while planning and constructing the buildings along with the usage of material that is highly combustible and spread the fire rapidly.

 Accidents may occur at any place but preventive measures on fenestration can be taken to minimise the damage.
 Fire protection planning is a systematic approach involving construction as per by-law and using fireproof/ retardant construction material.
-Nowadays, the industry as a whole is showing great sense of responsibility towards this danger.
-Modern buildings are constructed in such a way which can help in delaying the fire spreading to other areas of the building.
-Like compartmentalization of the building, usage of fire doors, fire resistant glazing and usage of windows made of uPVC.
+Nowadays, the industry as a whole is showing a great sense of responsibility towards this danger.
+Modern buildings are constructed in such a way that can help in delaying the fire spreading to other areas of the building.
+Like compartmentalization of the building, usage of fire doors, fire-resistant glazing and usage of windows made of uPVC.

 Director and CEO

-Farid Khan, Director and CEO, profine India Window Technology Pvt.
-Ltd., has 24 years of experience in diverse industries serving in India and Middle East.
+Farid Khan, Director and CEO, Profine India, has 24 years of experience in diverse industries serving in India and Middle East.
 He holds a Masters Degree in Business Administration with major in Marketing and Honours Degree in Chemistry.

 A guiding force to reckon with in uPVC windows and doors industry in India and has been instrumental in establishing the footprints of profine GmbH, one of world’s leading manufacturers of uPVC profiles for windows and doors by forming the Indian subsidiary and setting up of local state of the extrusion facility in Vadodara, Gujarat.
 Under his leadership profine India with its brand Koemmerling is having further exponential expansion plans.
 He is focusing in making India the hub for export opportunities due to its strategic geographical location.